Meetings of the Society

 With Zoom meetings now proving very popular with FHS members we have made an open invitation to members

-of Hillingdon FHS and East Surrey FHS to freely join any of our Zoom meetings, and both societies have
+of Hillingdon FHS to freely join any of our Zoom meetings, and they have

 reciprocated.